SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

             ```

     2. Then let's create a function that can report basic statistics such as the number of training samples, number
-        of test samples and generate figures of sample images in the dataset and distribution of the classes in the
+        of test samples and generate figures of sample images in the dataset and distribution of classes in the
         dataset.
 This function should be called `dataset_statistics` and should take a path to the dataset as input.

         ??? success "Solution"